coeurnix/embedlet/README.md

 Modern AI models can convert almost anything—text, images, audio, code—into **embeddings**: arrays of floating-point numbers (typically 256 to 4096 dimensions) that capture semantic meaning.

-The magic is that **similar things have similar embeddings**.
+The key is that **similar things have similar embeddings**.
 Two sentences with the same meaning will have embeddings that are mathematically close together, even if they use completely different words.

 This enables powerful applications: